graycoreio/daffodil/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: A general issue that isn't covered by other issue templates.
+about: Report a general issue that isn't covered by other issue templates.
 title: '[OTHER]'
 labels: ''
 assignees: ''